embedml/ROS-Workshop-Fall-2024/part-2/module-9-visualization/README.md

 This should start the `dummy robot` system.

-As mentioned in class, the `URDF` representation of a robot is often created dynamically at runtime.
+The `URDF` representation of a robot is often created dynamically at runtime.
 The running `dummy robot` provides 2 ways to get the URDF:

 1. URDF is available in **a parameter.**
 2. URDF is available as **a ROS message**.